KitM4/KitM4/README.md

-Yeah, the photo in my profile is my car
+yeah, the photo in my profile is my car